tldr-pages/tldr-maintenance/README.md

 - Total missing English page(s) [with percentage, calculated based on total unique non-English pages]
 - Total missing translated page(s) [with percentage, calculated based on total of pages that need translation (total of English pages multiplied with number of languages)]
 - Total lint error(s)

+## Artifacts

+After a [workflow run](https://github.com/tldr-pages/tldr-maintenance/actions/workflows/calculate-metrics.yml) an artifact is created.
+This artifact can be downloaded and viewed to see the exact output per language per metric to see which page needs attention.